 1.4 Minimalistic Navigation

 Finally, the best eCommerce navigation design is always minimalistic.
 Or, as designer Joe Sparano once said “Good design is obvious.
 Great design is transparent”.
-The “Aesthetic and minimalist design” heuristic calls not to overload the pages with redundant information, both textual and visual.
+The “Aesthetic and minimalist design”calls not to overload the pages with redundant information, both textual and visual.

 To keep customers focused on the main features, products, and elements, you may sacrifice something.
 For instance, it might be better to unite some categories (if it’s possible) or hide rarely used icons.